Maps

 Proposed SUTA Trail System Map

 The Jack-Ash Trail route is a long-term project and is being created in phases.
-Phase 1, constructed in 2015-2016 connected both ends of the Sterling Mine Ditch Trail to the Jack-Ash route on a portion on Anderson Ridge paralleling the BLM road, and using Rush Creek Road to complete the large loop.
+Phase 1, constructed in 2015-2016 connected both ends of the Sterling Mine Ditch Trail to the Jack-Ash route on a portion on Anderson Ridge paralleling the BLM road, and uses Rush Creek Road to complete the large loop.
 Phase 2 creates 11 miles of new trail connectors in the system and extends the Jack-Ash route a little closer to Jacksonville, the ultimate goal.
-Construction on the Phase 2 sections will begin in 2023.
-Phase 3 will extend the Jack-Ash Route to connect to the East Applegate Ridge Trail (ART) at the north end, and to the Wagner Peak trail and thence to the Split Rock Trail.
-This will complete the connections between the Jacksonille trail systems and the Ashland trail systems.
+Construction on the first 5 miles of Phase 2 sections was completed in early 2024.
+Construction on the next 5 miles will begin in fall 2024.
+Phase 3 will involve extending the Jack-Ash Route to connect to the East Applegate Ridge Trail (ART) at the north end, and to the Wagner Peak trail and thence to the Split Rock Trail.
+This will complete the connections between the Jacksonville trail systems and the Ashland trail systems.
 The combination of needing BLM approvals and private landowner involvement may mean the unbuilt sections of the route may change before final analysis and approval of those sections.
 SUTA will post revised maps as the route becomes developed.